Over Discounting Can Kill Your Brand and Destroy Perceived Value

 How to Discount Strategically and Responsibly:

-Follow industry and seasonal sales trends for discounting to target true deal shoppers and potentially impulsive purchases (i.e. end of year to move inventory or old models and increase Q4 revenues)
+Follow industry and seasonal sales trends for discounting to target true deal shoppers and potentially impulsive purchases (i.e., Black Friday, end of year to move inventory or old models and increase Q4 revenues)

-Create one time of year sales promotion around a day, holiday or month that is relevant to your brand and have fun with it. (i.e. National Eyewear Day or International Bath Day).
+Create one time of year sales promotion around a day, holiday or month that is relevant to your brand and have fun with it.
+Make it your day.
+Something your customers look forward to (i.e. National Eyewear Day or International Bath Day).
 Make this your clearance sale and really blow it out.

 Utilize affordable social media advertising platforms to build your brand by communicating the company/product’s true value to all customers.
 This will not only drive brand recognition but also a community of company ambassadors that you can reward in creative ways.
 If you advertise your discount/promotion correctly, you will see an influx of sales and increased web traffic.
 From here you can understand how people use your site and why they aren’t buying.